 There are two enrollment options for third grade: the Classic program or Spanish Immersion.

 Foreign language immersion is an educational methodology that involves teaching traditional, conventional academic subjects such as math, science, social studies, and language arts, in a non-native language.
 This system uses the rich palette and nuanced expressions of language to embellish and extend the dimension of the learning environment and to ensure students attain fluency in a second language.
 At St. Peter’s, Spanish is the conduit through which students are academically advancing.
-St. Peter’s offers a Spanish immersion option to Preschool-3 up to third grade students.
+St. Peter’s offers a Spanish immersion option to Preschool-3 up to fourth grade students.
 Teachers instruct and interact with students speaking only Spanish in the classroom.

 "Second and third grades are really when you can watch little kids become big kids, and St. Peter's does an amazing job of fostering both the academic and emotional parts of that transition.
 I am so thankful, as a parent, to know that my children are getting the right amount of challenge, encouragement, and comfort."